 Recent events & news

+The next meeting is planned for 13 Mar 2018 at 7pm in the Parish Office.
 All are welcome.
 You can bring along any pictures or artifacts that relate to the village, or just relate to the members your own memories.
 A token fee of £1 is charged to cover the cost of hiring the room.

-Meeting of Ketton History Group - 12 September 2017
+Meeting of Ketton History Group – 18 Jan 2018